RichardDavy84/Website/content/project/aubayes/index.md

 # url_video: ""
 ---

+# Disclaimer
+This study group has come to an end.
+All information about it can still be found below.
+We are now coordinating through Slack to get our fix of all things Bayes.
+Our Slack Workspace is open to anyone who wants to join us.
+To do so, simply let me know by [contacting me](/contact).

 # Motivation
 Have you ever read a paper and thought: “Wow, this is really cool”, then read on only to find the word “Bayesian” in the analysis specification and promptly get lost at the terminology and approach to statistics?